coderolls/coderolls-blog/_posts/java-programs/2023-12-04-sum-of-all-digits-in-a-number.md

 **Output**

 ```
-Sum of all digits of 1256 is: 14
+The sum of all digits of 1256 is: 14
 ```